lkeegan/pbiotools/README.md

 ## Installation (virtual environment)

-To install `pbio` and dependencies, first create a virtual environment:
+To install `pbiotools` and dependencies, first create a virtual environment:

 ```
 python3 -m venv /path/to/virtual/environment
 ```

 For information about Python virtual environments, see the [venv](https://docs.python.org/3/library/venv.html) documentation.
-To activate the new virtual environment and install `pbio`:
+To activate the new virtual environment and install `pbiotools`:

 ```
 # Activate the new virtual environment.